codeyani/ddd-php-sample/README.md

 ### ✅ Tests execution

-1. Install the dependencies if you haven't done it previously: `make deps`
+1. Install the dependencies if you haven't done it previously: `make composer-install`
 2. Execute PHPUnit and Behat tests: `make test`

 ### Aggregates